FunnyWolf/Viper/docs/en/training/cthun3_and_viper_collaborate.md

 ### -bf-sk
-ssh protocol private key brute-force cracking, id_rsa is the private key file name, id_rsa and cthun are the same directory as id_rsa
+Ssh protocol private key brute force cracking. id_rsa is the private key file name and is in the same directory as cthun.

 ```plain
 -bf-sk id_rsa